 The most common change that you will observe early is a shrinking of your waistline.
 An overall drop in weight soon follows.
 (At first this is just water weight, so don’t get too excited about it right away.
 Dropping excess weight will continue past this point, ultimately reducing your body fat composition.)

-You will also most likely notice a reduction in your hunger and cravings within the first 4-6 weeks.
+You’ll also most likely notice a reduction in your hunger and cravings within the first 4-6 weeks.

 That’s It for Now

 This post is a quick overview of age-related obesity and what to do about it.
-Many more details will follow in future articles here.

-It is now called Type 3 diabetes.
+It’s now called Type 3 diabetes.
 Specifically, this means diabetes on your brain.

 All in all, this is a big win, wouldn’t you say?

 By the way, the story of Alzheimer’s Disease according to mainstream medicine is every bit as flawed as the story of obesity cited above.
 Just as with obesity, current medical views of Alzheimer’s Disease are a prescription for epic failure.
-I bet you are not surprised about that comment, are you?
+I bet you’re not surprised about that comment, are you?